-Prospective students and current UF DMD students interested in applying to the joint degree program are highly encouraged to first consult with the DMD-PhD Coordinator prior to submitting an application to the DMD-PhD program (e.g., Joint-Degree Program).
+Prospective students and current UF-DMD students interested in applying for the joint degree program are highly encouraged to first consult with the DMD-PhD Coordinator, prior to submitting an application to the DMD-PhD program (e.g., Joint-Degree Program).
 Contact information for the DMD-PhD Coordinator is as follows:

-Prospective Students – It is important for prospective students to understand that applications, review committees and interviews for the DMD program, and for the joint degree program are completely independent.
+Prospective Students – It is important for prospective students to understand that applications, review committees, interviews for the DMD program, and the joint degree program are completely independent.
 Students must be accepted into the DMD program for acceptance into the joint degree program.
 Therefore, prospective DMD students should apply to the DMD program through the AADSAS application process in conjunction with all other DMD applicants.

-Because DMD admissions is on a rolling basis, applicants are strongly advised to first apply to the DMD program as early as possible, and then submit a DMD-PhD application soon afterwards; no more than a month later.
-Candidates selected for interview by the DMD Admissions Committee may, during the same visit, interview with members of the ad hoc DMD-PhD Admissions Committee.
+Because the DMD admissions is on a rolling basis, applicants are strongly advised to first apply to the DMD program as early as possible, then submit a DMD-PhD application afterwards; no more than a month later.
+Candidates selected for interview by the DMD Admissions Committee may, during the same visit interview with members of the ad hoc DMD-PhD Admissions Committee.

 Ineligible Applicants – The joint degree program is open to US citizens or Permanent Residents who have NOT already earned a DMD degree (or equivalent), or a PhD degree in the biomedical sciences.

 DMD-PhD Application Deadline – For prospective students, the application for the joint DMD-PhD program must be submitted by October 1 of the year preceding entrance into the DMD program.
 Current DMD students can apply at any time up until the end of semester 7 (Fall DN3).

 DMD-PhD Application Process

 Part 1: Apply online to the UF Biomedical Sciences (BMS) program through the UF Admissions website, ASAP.
 After creating an account, go to the online application and do the following: